heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 In case of doubt, run the command without this option first.

 > [!NOTE]
-> The command will always throw an error if it passes an incomplete subcolumn content element series *that is visible*.
+> The command errors if it finds incomplete, *visible* subcolumn content element series.
 You will have to investigate and fix these manually.

 > **Trivia:** If you have been using the SubcolumnsBootstrapBundle prior to version 1.11.3 or the Subcolumns module, you may encounter issues with corrupt subcolumns.
 These issues may manifest as missing subcolumn content elements and form fields, or as such elements that are not properly linked to their subcolumn start element.